DaveEveritt/css-lightbox/readme.md

 ## TO DO

-- [ ] add to front-end-materials/css-animation-transition/
 - [ ] add Next and Previous buttons?
+- [ ] make entire image click to close

 ## DONE